jetthoughts/jt.github.io/_posts/blog/2014-08-12-simple-benchmarking-rack-web-server.markdown

 # Conclusion

 After current investigation, I see that [Puma](http://puma.io) is cross platform and fast web server.
-So if you have not decided what ruby to choose.
-[Puma](http://puma.io) will be best solution.
+So if you have not decided what ruby to choose, [Puma](http://puma.io) will be the best solution.
 More about benchmarking and web servers:
 - [The Ruby Web Benchmark Report](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html)
 - [A Simple Webserver Comparison](https://gist.github.com/cespare/3793565)